Gaius-Augustus/BRAKER/README.md

 Testing BRAKER with proteins and RNA-Seq
 ---------------------------------------------------------------------

 The following command will run a pipeline that first trains GeneMark-ETP with protein and RNA-Seq hints and subsequently trains AUGUSTUS on the basis of GeneMark-ETP predictions.
-AUGUSTUS predictions are also performed with hints from both sources, see Figure [5](#fig4):
+AUGUSTUS predictions are also performed with hints from both sources, see Figure [5](#fig4).

+Run with local RNA-Seq file:

     braker.pl --genome genome.fa --prot_seq proteins.fa --bam ../RNAseq.bam --threads N

 This test is implemented in `test3.sh`, expected runtime is ~20 minutes.

+Download RNA-Seq library from Sequence Read Archive (~1gb):

+    braker.pl --genome genome.fa --prot_seq proteins.fa --rnaseq_sets_ids ERR5767212 --threads N

+This test is implemented in `test3_4.sh`, expected runtime is ~35 minutes.

 Testing BRAKER with pre-trained parameters
 ------------------------------------------